 The great news is, the only way to do this is to be yourself–to walk by the Spirit!
 You don’t have to keep “crucifying your flesh.”
 Honestly, that only happened once, and it happened to Jesus not you.
 Sure, your spirit was crucified, but that only happened one time as well, then you came back to life in Christ!
 (See Romans 6:6,7, Galatians 2:20, 2 Corinthians 5:17).

 Your flesh has never been crucified, and it doesn’t need to be.
 There’s nothing wrong with your flesh, it’s just a tool for your spirit.
 It is a temporary vessel for you to be able to walk around on planet earth.
 If you crucified your flesh, you would literally die, so we need to stop saying that.
 Be easy on your body, it’s not your enemy.
 It is good!
 (See Genesis 1:27, 1 Corinthians 6:19).

-You don’t have to constantly be at battle with your flesh, but instead, walk by your true nature.
+You don’t have to constantly be at battle with the flesh, but instead, walk by your true nature.
 There’s nothing more frustrating than trying to tame the flesh–it can’t be tamed and it doesn’t need to be tamed.
-So rather than try your hardest to do so, just be the real you, then your flesh will do as you please.
+So rather than try your hardest to do so, just be the real you, then the flesh will do as you please (see Galatians 5:17).